 The hazardous waste operations at the EQFL facility consist of the proposed treatment/solidification of selected characteristically hazardous wastes (Waste Codes D002, D004-D011) and storage of hazardous waste in containers, primarily 55-gal drums, although waste may be also be received in 250-gal, 275-gal, and 330-gal totes.
 A minimum of 10 percent of each hazardous waste stream entering the facility is sampled.
 Some waste is recontainerized or consolidated in other containers.
 Recontainerization operations may also include use of the following equipment: paint can crusher, aerosol spray can recycler, drum crusher, and rag compactor.
 Wastes not solidified on site are primarily shipped out of the facility in 55-gallon drums or tanker trucks.

-Solidified, characteristic hazardous wastes treated in the on-ground solidification unit/tank that no longer exhibit hazardous waste characteristics based on TCLP test results will be loaded into roll off boxes for subsequent off-site disposal at an approved disposal facility.
+-Solidified, characteristic hazardous wastes treated in the on-ground solidification unit/tank that meet the LDRs and no longer exhibit hazardous waste characteristics (i.e., have been decharacterized) based on TCLP test results will be loaded into roll off boxes for subsequent off-site disposal at an approved disposal facility.
+Because solid waste and decharacterized hazardous waste meeting the LDRs may be stored in the treatment building in rolloffs, proper paper work will be completed and associated with each load in the event a facility inspection is performed.